sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Vulnerability Detection Data:

-: A type of guidance extracted from vulnerability description information that describes the specific mechanisms of vulnerability detection that is used by an enterprise's vulnerability management capability to determine if a vulnerability is present on an endpoint.
+: A type of guidance extracted or derived from vulnerability description information that describes the specific mechanisms of vulnerability detection that is used by an enterprise's vulnerability management capabilities to determine if a vulnerability is present on an endpoint.

-Vulnerability Management Capability:
+Vulnerability Management Capabilities:

-: An enterprise IT capability managing endpoint vulnerabilities and associated metadata on an ongoing basis by ingesting vulnerability description information and vulnerability detection data, and performing a vulnerability assessment.
+: An enterprise IT department's ability to manage endpoint vulnerabilities and associated metadata on an ongoing basis by ingesting vulnerability description information and vulnerability detection data, and performing vulnerability assessments.

+Vulnerability assessment capabilities:

+: An enterprise IT department's ability to determine whether a set of endpoints is vulnerable according to the information contained in the vulnerability description information.

 Workflow: